KordingLab/Neural_Decoding/README.md

  - **bin_spikes**: converts spike times to the number of spikes within time bins
  - **bin_output**: converts a continuous stream of outputs to the average output within time bins
  - **get_spikes_with_history**: using binned spikes as input, this function creates a covariate matrix of neural data that incorporates spike history

-## Dependencies
-In order to run all the decoders based on neural networks, you need to install [Keras] (https://keras.io/#installation) <br>
-In order to run the XGBoost Decoder, you need to install [XGBoost] (https://pypi.python.org/pypi/xgboost/) <br>
-In order to run the Wiener Filter or Wiener Cascade, you will need [scikit-learn] (http://scikit-learn.org/stable/install.html).